A Transcontinental Railroad Is America's Most Sustainable Path Forward for Freight

 Truckloads converted from road to rail annually — Oliver Wyman projection

-Metric tons of CO2 emissions eliminated per year – Oliver Wyman projection
+Million metric tons of CO2 emissions eliminated annually by the end of year three – Oliver Wyman projection

 ~75%